 You can also find more information in a Medicare fact sheet called Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!
-This fact sheet is available on the Web at
+This fact sheet is available on the Web at you get these services

 Prior Authorization may be required for services.
 Contact Member Services for more information.